yuchenwang3/yuchenwang3/README.md

 - 👀 I'm deeply fascinated by the intricacies of Large Language Models (LLMs) and intelligent agents within the expansive field of AI.

-- 🌱 I'm currently in the midst of seeking a Research Assistant (RA) position in Artificial Intelligence.
+- 🌱 I'm currently in the midst of seeking a Research Assistant (RA) position.
 My ambition is to contribute to innovative projects and sharpen my research acumen.

 - 📫 For more about my work and interests, please visit my [personal website](https://wangyuchen333.github.io/).